 A central district situated along the seaboard, St. Kilda attracts tourists and travellers.
 Formerly a somewhat dodgy and ill-famed area, St. Kilda has managed to restore its image and become a sought-after neighbourhood.
 This is actually the city’s most coveted district, particularly favoured by young people and party-goers: suffice to say that when the night falls, St. Kilda’s buzzing atmosphere kicks in rapidly.
 Since the area is far from the city centre and is mostly frequented by young people – travellers on a working holiday visa, young and penniless Australians – rents are cheap compared to the rest of the city.
 You can stay in St. Kilda in a youth hostel (a backpacker’s) and enjoy a laid-back atmosphere all year round, an ideal option if you’re looking to optimise your budget.

 Photo credit: Flickr – Janeen

-And yes, Melbourne also has its own Chinatown, which hardly comes as a surprise since Australia hosts a large Asian community of Chinese, Japanese, Filipinos, Malay, Singaporeans, Thai, Indonesians, etc. Right in the heart of downtown, Chinatown is a must-see area, offering a dash of exoticism in the middle of Western culture.
+And yes, Melbourne also has its own Chinatown, which hardly comes as a surprise since Australia hosts a large Asian community of Chinese, Japanese, Filipinos, Malay, Thai, Indonesians, and a surprisingly large community from Singapore.
+Right in the heart of downtown, Chinatown is a must-see area, offering a dash of exoticism in the middle of Western culture.
 Aside from the Chinese New Year in February, Chinatown offers few attractions yet the district is definitely worth a visit.

 Main photo credit : Flickr – Aaron Shumaker